Naveen2070/algo/README.md

 Algo reads configuration from a `config.lang` file in the project directory.
 If no config file is found, default values are used.
 Configuration options include:

-- `Language`: The target language for conversion (e.g., Js for JavaScript).
+- `Language`: The target language for conversion (e.g., JavaScript).
+- `Format`: The target language format for file creation (e.g., js for JavaScript).
 - `Version`: The version of the target language (optional).

 ## Disclaimer